 At the other end of old Fordingbridge is the parish church of St Mary, a mainly 15th-century building with an unusual tower rising from the north aisle.
 In the churchyard is the tomb of Captain James Seton, the last man to die in a duel in England.

 Just north of Fordingbridge is Rockbourne Roman Villa, while only a few miles to the east is the fringe of the New Forest.
-About 3 miles north is Breamore House, a wonderful Elizabethan manor.
+About three miles north is Breamore House, a wonderful Elizabethan manor.

 Address: Fordingbridge, Hampshire, England

 Location: At the junction of the A338 and B3078, six miles north of Ringwood

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Fordingbridge, St Mary's Church - 0.4 miles (Historic Church)